nmlgc/9xcompat/README.md

 ### But how can `unicows.lib` replace dynamic imports with statically linked thunks without complicating the link command line?

 MSLU uses .obj files with COFF alias records that redefine these `External` records as `WeakExternal` aliases of exported pointers to its wrapper functions.
-The only known and halfway convenient way of creating such records involves MASM's `ALIAS` directive.\
+The only known and halfway convenient way of creating such records involves MASM's `ALIAS` directive.
+The widely suggested `#pragma comment(linker, "/ALTERNATENAME:")` or `__declspec(selectany)` do *not* work in this case – they can only be used to redirect *nonexistent* symbols, and all the Win32 API functions are already present on the default link command lines we want to support.\
 In the C++ source file:

 ```c++